Skip to content

 Parameters

-• weight_i: Concatenated Weights to map from input space {Wii,Wif,Wig,Wio}.
+• weight_ih: Concatenated Weights to map from input space {Wii,Wif,Wig,Wio}.

-• weight_h: Concatenated Weights to map from hidden space {Whi,Whf,Whg,Who}
+• weight_hh: Concatenated Weights to map from hidden space {Whi,Whf,Whg,Who}

-• bias: Bias vector (not present if use_bias=false)
+• bias_ih: Bias vector for the input-hidden connection (not present if use_bias=false)

 • hidden_state: Initial hidden state vector (not present if train_state=false)